ryanmathf/ryanmathf/README.md

 - Battle of Arroio Grande (1835)
 - Battle of Arroio Grande (1844)
 - Battle of Arroio Telho
+- Battle of Torres
 - Battle of Fanfa Island
+- Battle of Jacuí River
+- Battle of Faxinal
 - Resumption of Porto Alegre (1836)
 - Resumption of Laguna (1839)
 - Resumption of Lages (1839)